eelfonik/data-system/01-Data-system-basic.md

 ### SSTables & LSM-Trees
 **Continue with the above log file system:**

-We require the key-value pairs is sorted by key, so called <u>sorted string tables</u> or *SSTables*
+We require the key-value pairs is sorted by key, so called _sorted string tables_ or *SSTables*

 We also require each key can only appear once in each segment file

 因为keys are sorted, we don’t need to store byte offset for EVERY key, we can have a much sparse index in-memory, like one key for a few kilobytes of segment file.
-When reading, we can only query through the range.
+When reading, we only need to query through the range.

 #### The problem is, how we store the data by key order in the first place ?
 答案是